aharris01/BiometricGaitDashboard/README.md

 ```
 - Run server: `python app.py` (backend runs at 127.0.0.1:8000)

+#### Docker
+- Install Docker Desktop
+- Copy the contents of .env.example into a new .env file
+  - Make sure it's at the root of the repo
+- In a terminal navigate to the root directory
+- Run `docker compose up`
+- A postgres instance should now be running

 #### Frontend (React + Vite)
 - Install Node.js
 - In a terminal, go to `frontend/`